njoy/constants/README.md

 # constants
 This repository contains a collection of mathematical and physical constants.

+**Note:** For the mathematical constants, their values are actually given in three places in this repository:

+1. Here in the `README.md` file,
+2. In the header file that defines the value for C++, and
+3. In the files used to test/verify the values.
+While every effort is made to ensure that each of these values are the same, inconsistencies may appear.
+If discovered, please [file an issue](https://github.com/njoy/constants/issues).

 ## Mathematical Constants
 The (short) list of mathematical constants was taken from [Wikipedia:Mathematical constant](https://en.wikipedia.org/wiki/Mathematical_constant).
 While there are many more constants given there, we have limited this initially to the [Basic mathematical constants](https://en.wikipedia.org/wiki/Mathematical_constant#Basic_mathematical_constants).